From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Related Work

 \section{Related Work}

-\paragraph{LLM for DSL Code Generation.}~Emerging research has investigated the use of LLMs for generating code in DSLs, a task made challenging by limited training data and specialized syntax~\cite{joel2024survey}.
-To mitigate these difficulties, grammar prompting has been proposed to guide LLMs with partial grammars and thereby improve the well-formedness of generated programs~\cite{wang2023grammar}.
-RAG techniques further enhance DSL generation by supplying relevant API documentation or code samples~\cite{pimparkhede2024doccgendocumentbasedcontrolledcode, bassamzadeh2024comparative}.
-For DSLs where correctness guarantees are critical, approaches based on formal verification~\cite{councilman2025towards} and verified lifting~\cite{bhatia2024verifiedcodetranspilationllms} strengthen reliability by coupling generated code with machine-checkable proofs.
-Our work advances this line of research by focusing on DSLs for zero-knowledge proofs.
+\paragraph{LLM for DSL Code Generation.}~Emerging research has investigated the use of LLMs for generating code in DSLs, a task made challenging by limited training data and specialized syntax~\cite{joel2024survey, giagnorio2025enhancing}.
+To mitigate these difficulties, grammar prompting~\cite{wang2023grammar}, RAG techniques~\cite{pimparkhede2024doccgendocumentbasedcontrolledcode, bassamzadeh2024comparative}, iterative refinement~\cite{cycle2024selfrefine}, and knowledge transfer methods~\cite{cassano2024knowledge, mora2024synthetic} have been proposed.
+While most of these methods (except knowledge transfer methods, which target mainstream computational languages) can be adapted for ZKP code generation, our ablation study (\S~\ref{subsec:ablation-study}) shows they remain ineffective. \textsc{ZK-Coder} advances this area by designing a system tailored to the constraint paradigm of ZKPs.

 \paragraph{Code Generation Benchmarks.}~Most benchmarks for LLM-based code generation focus on general-purpose languages~\cite{jain2024livecodebench, chen2021evaluating}, with limited support for DSLs.
 A recent survey~\cite{joel2024survey} reviews existing DSL benchmarks and emphasizes the lack of standardized evaluation resources, highlighting the need for benchmarks that capture DSL-specific paradigms, idioms, and practical applications.
 In the case of ZKPs, to our knowledge, no systematic benchmark exists for ZKP code generation that reflects ZK-specific requirements, namely proving a computation, a static arithmetic-circuit model, and correctness defined by both acceptance and rejection.
 We provide a solution for this gap with \textsc{ZK-Eval}, studying code generation bottlenecks and evaluating end-to-end tasks.